Books are a portable magic

 Cover design

-1. Brief synopsis or a few key chapters of the book.
+1. A brief synopsis or a few key chapters of the book.

-2. Final title of the book and author's name.
+2. The final title of the book and author's name.

 3. Any other text, logos or photos that should appear on the cover, including spine and back.